Origins of Photojournalism

 Victory, or in the case of Fair Oaks, not being driven away, was a crucial element in the recipe for securing battlefield scenes — if the enemy won, photographers from the losing side lacked access to the scene of conflict.
 The steady Union retreat throughout the Seven Days’ Battles precluded post-battle photographs, although Gibson capture an incredible documentary image of wounded soldiers the day after the Battle of Gaines’ Mill.

-An ideal opportunity for battlefield photographs presented itself with the Battle of Antietam, the culminating battle of Confederate Gen. Robert E. Lee’s second invasion of the North.
+An ideal opportunity for battlefield photographs presented itself with the Battle of Antietam, the culminating battle of Confederate Gen. Robert E. Lee’s first, full-scale invasion of the North.
 Fought on September 17, 1862, it remains the bloodiest day in American history.
 The strategic Union victory offered President Abraham Lincoln the opportunity to issue his preliminary Emancipation Proclamation.

 Located close to his Washington headquarters and in Union-held territory, it was an ideal scenario for Alexander Gardner, a photographer in the employ of Mathew Brady.
 He arrived at Antietam two days after the fighting and spent four days capturing images of the carnage.